pedro-javierf/dsaver/README.md

 ## Known Issues
 - [ ] Not really an issue, but actually dsaver has only been tested with 64kb carts
 - [ ] Due to the different clock domains (SPI: 4MHz / UART: 115200 b/s) dsaver uses the OLED writing procedures to balance processor usage.
-This balancing has a very low rate of fail, and sometimes one (1) byte of data at the end of the file could be lost.
+This balancing has a very low rate of failure, but sometimes one (1) byte of data at the end of the file could be lost.